 After leaving college I installed a darkroom at home, spent a few years as a freelance photographer and, for the most part, largely began to loathe the compromises that came from turning a much loved hobby into work.
 The fallout was such that for almost a decade – from the late 90’s to the late 00’s – I barely took an image in anger, my darkroom began to attract dust measurable in layers, and I started referring to my photography almost entirely in the past tense.

 However, all that changed with my conversion to the digital medium – buoyed by the enthusiasm from having one of my images being in Tate Modern and Tate Britain in the summer/autumn of 2008.
 I returned to the streets and began producing images that entirely eclipsed my earlier work; the intervening decade and its allied maturity seemingly providing the catalyst for new ways of seeing the world around me; the passion and enthusiasm for the medium came flooding back.

-During the past four years my growing body of work has been exhibited both nationally and internationally and I’ve continued to expand my vision to revisit the landscape, too.
+During the past decade my growing body of work has been exhibited both nationally and internationally and I’ve continued to expand my vision to revisit the landscape, too.
 [Exhibitions/Press]

 After leaving school at 16 I carved out a career as a Construction Project Surveyor [and committed amateur sportsman], until the recession of the early 90’s coincided with some debilitating, yet enlightening, chronic health issues, which caused a rethink and resulted in the aforementioned year-long full-time study on Filton College’s Foundation Photography course.
-Following a number of years of sporadic freelance photography work, another series of accidental life events found me teaching English as an Additional Language to high school students at Patchway Community College, Bristol – a wonderfully rewarding accident that I continue to do, part-time, to this day.
+Following a number of years of sporadic freelance photography work, another series of accidental life events led to me teaching English as an Additional Language part-time to high school students at Patchway Community School, Bristol – where I eventually became based in Room 4 with the school’s counsellor and also began supporting the vulnerable students, too; a wonderfully rewarding accident of circumstance.